 The cryptocurrency that Facebook is in the process of developing is a stable coin backed by a basket of fiat currencies like the SDRs of the IMF.
 It is based on blockchain technology that is now one of the latest developing technologies.
 Blockchain technology is basically for conceivably, smart contracts and it’s a backed stable coin used for P2P transfer, it’s hard to see how those are relevant.
 Also, conceivably, privacy.
 Right now the crypto world offers stable coin and privacy coins but nobody offers a private stable coin.

 The only obstacle with a stable coin for payments, at least at the moment, is that businesses don’t accept them, so they have to convert them into fiat currency, like dollars or euros or cedis or what-have-you.
 In order to actually buy things like groceries or rides it is extremely useful.
 True, Facebook could offer goods and services to purchase themselves in exchange for FaceCoin, but then it would basically be Facebook Credits all over again.
 Although that assumes that it’s actually widely used, an outcome which is, to say the least, far from automatic.
-Again, just because Facebook launches a stablecoin cryptocurrency for peer-to-peer payments doesn’t mean people will actually use it.
+But, even if Facebook launches a stablecoin currency just for peer-to-peer payments, there’s no guarantee that people will use it.

 Remittances are massive markets and an important part of cryptocurrencies.WhatsApp is widely used worldwide so remittances prove to be an obvious target market.
-It would be huge, and important, and wonderful if Facebook were to make remittances 10x cheaper and faster.
+It will be an important and huge leap of success if Facebook makes remittances 10x faster and cheaper.
 But that would require much more than fast international stable coin transfers, because, again, those stable coins are not legal tender at their destination, and I don’t know if you’ve noticed but businesses tend to have this whole thing about receiving a legal tender.

 If through Facebook’s cryptocurrency can allow users to send five thousand to their family in Ghana for example for a certain amount of percentage fee.
 But then their family in Ghana has to somehow convert them to cedis at an exchange.
 This is a task which is, likely to be much slower, much clumsier, far more user-hostile, and very possibly even more expensive than the usual mediums of remittances.
 But if Facebook can overcome this obstacle, then it is going to be a big deal.